Memories of a Scientific Advisor working on Grand Slam

 Frank Myerscough was born in 1921.
 He was evacuated to Bangor in 1939.

-Frank was awarded a scholarship to Liverpool University to study engineering completing a 4 year course in 2 years achieving a 1st class honours as the top student after which he joined the Scientific Civil Service.
+Frank was awarded a scholarship to Liverpool University to study engineering completing a 4 year course in 2 years achieving a 1st class honours as the top student.
+He was recruited by CP Snow joining the Scientific Civil Service on Solly Zuckerman’s scientific advisory group to the British Government in WWII.

 When peace was declared in 1945 he resigned and joined Unilever at the request of the government he wrote a confidential memoir for the Scientific War Records, before moving to work for Proctor and Gamble in 1950 with whom he had a very successful career.
 Frank featured in an article for the P&G Associate magazine in August 2013.